btcpayserver/btcpay-python/README.md

 ```python
 fetched_invoice = client.get_invoice(<invoice-id>)
 ```
-The `fetched_invoixe` above will be a dictionary of all invoice data from the Bitpay API.
+The `fetched_invoice` above will be a dictionary of all invoice data from the Bitpay API.
 For instance, you can check the payment status with `fetched_invoice['status']`.

 ### Get rates
 ```python